Slash137/VirtualWallet/README.md

-# VirtualWallet
+# wallet
-A simpre wallet app
+A simple wallet app